Tiny-Earth/DemoSite/site/src/inclusive.md

         - The classroom learning environment influences the extent to which student feel a sense of belonging.
         - Belonging affects outcomes and persistence in STEM.

-Historically excluded communities (HECs) refer to groups of individuals who have traditionally been denied full rights, privileges, and opportunities in STEM education, including women, people of color, caregivers, LGBTQIA+ students, first-generation students, and low-income students.
+Historically excluded communities (HECs) refer to groups of individuals who have traditionally been denied full rights, privileges, and opportunities in STEM education, including but not limited to women, people of color, caregivers, LGBTQIA+ students, first-generation students, and low-income students.
 These groups have traditionally been underrepresented or excluded from participating in STEM.
 See also [Asai2020-bb](@cite).

 The differential pattern of exclusion from STEM affects students not only according to race and ethnicity; talented college students from HECs leave at higher rates [thiry_talking_2019](@cite).